DaviSantos186/hello-world/README.md

 # hi
-As a student of object-oriented and other languages, I will be sharing my personal projects here, for learning purposes.
+As a student of object-oriented programming and other technologies, I will be sharing my projects here.
+Hope to help.
+Feel free to get in touch and share your knowledge.